Unofficial Timeline

 • Aunt Betty’s Ford releases their first demo.[2]

 • Knott’s third solo album became his second one to be released when Rocket and a Bomb is released by Brainstorm Artists International / Word Records.
 This album becomes one of many landmark albums for Knott.
 The songs on this album have probably been played more times in concert than any others.
 They were also re-used on several other albums.
-The subjects of these songs are based on real people that Knott knew while living in The Flats in Hollywood.[2]
+The subjects of these songs are based on real people that Knott knew while living at Sunset and Fairfax in Hollywood.[2]

 • L.S.U. releases Grace Shaker on Alarma Records.
 The band is now Knott, Carter, Doidge, and Jeremy Woods on drums.[2]